atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 2. Check that a keyboard-accessible method is provided to bypass repetitive content.
 3. Use the keyboard to verify the functionality of the bypass function.
     * Activate the bypass method.
     * Check that the focus is shifted past the repetitive content.
-If there is only text/no interactive component to recieve the shift of focus, it may not be evident that a focus shift occurred.
+If there is only text/no interactive component to receive the shift of focus, it may not be evident that a focus shift occurred.

 ### Test Results
 If any of the above checks fail, then this SC fails and the Baseline Requirement fails.